TreeCityWes/XenBlocksExplorer/README.md

 ## Usage

 ### indexer.py
-Before leveraging the functionalities of `chart.py` and `explorer.py`, it is imperative to run `indexer.py` to index the blockchain data.
-This script fabricates the `blockchainindex.db` database, which is instrumental for the other scripts.
+Before leveraging the functionalities of `chart.py` and `explorer.py`, please run `indexer.py` to index the blockchain data.
+This script creates the `blockchainindex.db` database, which is required for the other scripts.

-To utilize `indexer.py`, execute the script without any additional parameters.
+To run `indexer.py`, execute the script without any additional parameters.

 ### chart.py
-To employ `chart.py`, invoke the script.
+To run `chart.py`, execute the script.
 It will render a menu enabling you to select from various charting options.
-Adhere to the on-screen directives to fabricate and view the desired charts.

 ### explorer.py
-To exploit `explorer.py`, execute the script and comply with the on-screen directives.
-You can probe for specific blocks by their ID, scrutinize account statistics, and more.
+To run `explorer.py`, execute the script and comply with the on-screen options.

 ## Dependencies